alejoalvarez/java/Java Core/19 - Collections.md

 - Implementation or Classes
 - Algorithms

-**Interfaces**
+### Interfaces

-Java Collection Framework consists of interfaces which are abstract data types that represent collections.
-With Interfaces, we can manipulate the collections irrespective of the details of their representation.
-All the interfaces of the collections framework reside in java.util package.
+- All the interfaces of the collections framework reside in java.util package.

-In object-oriented languages, interfaces normally represent a hierarchy.
-The root or top-level interface of the Collection Framework is java.util.Collection.
-It contains some important methods such as add(), size(), remove(), clear(), iterator() that every Collection class must implement.
+- Some other important interfaces are java.util.List, java.util.Queue ,java.util.Set, and java.util.Map.

-Some other important interfaces are java.util.List, java.util.Queue ,java.util.Set, and java.util.Map.
-The only interface that does not inherit the Collection interface is the Map interface but it is the part of the Collections framework.
+- The only interface that does not inherit the Collection interface is the Map interface but it is the part of the Collections framework.

 | Interface 	| Description |
 |---|---|